(updated November 2020)

-Even though I’m not a big fan of Christmas, I do love to drift off into another place with a good Christmas chick lit book.
+Even though I’m not a big fan of Christmas, I do love to drift off into another place with a good Christmas book from the chick lit or women’s fiction genres.
 There’s nothing like a heartwarming read to give you a bit of Christmas spirit.

 Here are a few that I’ve read in the last couple of years.
 Some are currently only 99p on Kindle and we all know how important budget is at Christmas.
 Have a look at my suggestions and let me know your favourites.

 Phillipa Ashley – A Surprise Christmas Wedding

 Georgia Toffolo – Meet Me In London